Giantpizzahead/personal-website/_posts/2023-09-03-fundamentals-of-programming-61010.md

 ---
-title: Fundamentals of Programming (6.1010)
+title: '6.101: Fundamentals of Programming'
 ---

-This is a very rough summary of what we learned in 6.1010: Fundamentals of Programming, which was taught in Python.
+This is a very rough summary of what we learned in 6.101: Fundamentals of Programming, which was taught in Python.
 Note that most of the learning came from **coding practice in labs**, the below is just a summary.

 ## Data Structures